 Dr. Bruce Ivins, the prime suspect in the 2002 anthrax poisonings in the U.S., committed suicide in 2008, shortly ahead of being indicted for murder in the attacks.

 Marvin Heemeyer, otherwise known as Captain Killdozer, built a tank and then proceeded to destroy his town causing over $7 million in damages before getting his tank stuck in a basement.
-He shot himself in the head after realising he was stuck.
+He shot himself in the head after realizing he was stuck.
+He had also built the Killdozer so that there was no way of easily getting into, or out of, it.

-I wish I could recall what unit it was, but I recall reading that an entire French military unit (Company size, I believe?), imprisoned during the Haitian Revolution for suspected treason, which committed mass suicide by strangulation rather than face torture or more likely, starvation.
+An entire French military unit (possibly company sized) was imprisoned during the Haitian Revolution for suspected treason; they committed mass suicide by strangulation rather than face torture or more likely, starvation.

 King Mithridates VI of Pontus attempted this when about to be killed by the Romans; unfortunately, the attempt was done using a poison he had built up an immunity to; accounts vary on whether he got a lackey to run him through with a sword or whether the Romans got at him first.